Origin of fine structure of the giant dipole resonance in sd-shell nuclei: Wavelet Analysis

-For the case of $^{28}$Si there are several sets of high resolution data available in the literature besides the $(p,p’$ results (a) shown in the l.h.s.\ of Fig.~\ref{fig:all28}: (b) the $^{28}$Si$(e,e')$ reaction \cite{fri81,ric85}, (c) the $^{27}$Al$(p,\gamma)$ reaction \cite{sin65}, and (d) the $^{27}$Al$(p,\alpha_0)$ reaction \cite{law65,put68}.
+For the case of $^{28}$Si there are several sets of high resolution data available in the literature shown in the l.h.s.\ of Fig.~\ref{fig:all28}: (a) present work, (b) the $^{28}$Si$(e,e')$ reaction \cite{fri81,ric85}, (c) the $^{27}$Al$(p,\gamma)$ reaction \cite{sin65}, and (d) the $^{27}$Al$(p,\alpha_0)$ reaction \cite{law65,put68}.
 It is expected that reactions (a)-(c) predominantly excite the GDR.
 Reaction (d) favors isospin $T = 0$ states in $^{28}$Si and is therefore not selective towards $1^-$ levels but may provide a possible window into more general origins of fine structure.
-These data were analyzed in the same way and the resulting wavelet coefficient plots are displayed on the r.h.s.\ of Fig.~\ref{fig:all28}.
-Not only can corresponding structures be located in the experimental spectra, but also in the wavelet plots there is a good agreement between the two-dimensional distributions of wavelet power demonstrating the utility and reliability of the wavelet method.
-The striking similarities of the results underline that the structures extracted with the wavelet analysis are indeed intrinsic features of the nuclei involved.
+These data were analyzed in the same way and the resulting wavelet power plots are displayed on the r.h.s.\ of Fig.~\ref{fig:all28}.
+Not only can corresponding structures be located in the experimental spectra, but also in the wavelet power plots there is a good agreement demonstrating the utility and reliability of the wavelet method.
+This is particularly evident comparing the $(p,p^\prime)$, $(p,\gamma)$, and $(e,e^\prime)$ reactions.
+The similarities of the results underline that the structures extracted with the wavelet analysis are indeed intrinsic features of the nuclei involved.

-\emph{RPA calculations.} For comparison with the experimental measurements, theoretical $B(E1)$ strength distributions were calculated in the random phase approximation (RPA) starting from axially deformed Hartree-Fock (HF) ground states and using explicit angular-momentum projection techniques.
-Both the HF and the RPA calculations use the same realistic nucleon-nucleon interaction derived from the Argonne V18 potential by a unitary transformation in the framework of the Unitary Correlation Operator Method (UCOM) \cite{fel98,rot10} and are supplemented by a phenomenological three-nucleon contact interaction.
-This Hamiltonian was introduced and tested in Ref.~\cite{gun10} for ground-state observables and applied for RPA calculations in closed-shell nuclei in Ref.~\cite{gun13} (we use the version labeled `S-UCOM(SRG)').
-All calculations are performed in a harmonic-oscillator single-particle basis covering 15 oscillator shells.
-Further details on the deformed RPA approach employed in this work can be found in Ref.~\cite{erl14}.

-The resulting theoretical strengths are shown in the right column of Fig.~\ref{fig:data}.
-The distribution of positions (as a rough measure of the widths) and relative strengths reproduce the data fairly well without the inclusion of complex configurations through a second-RPA formulation which was required for the GQR \cite{she09}.
-The calculation does not include the continuum and so the strength distribution consists of discrete transitions.
-For the subsequent wavelet analysis a Gaussian with a width determined by the experimental resolution was folded into the distributions so that the low-scale cutoff in the wavelet power spectra matched the experimental data.
+We have also investigated the sensitivity to the energy window chosen for the wavelet analysis.
+The green dashed lines in Fig.~\ref{fig:all28} show the power spectra resulting from a summation of the wavelet coefficients over the energy region $17-23$ MeV rather than $16-24$ MeV.
+As one can see, the differences are very small.